With the holidays over, I find myself thinking about food.

 Leaders Eat Last

-This phrase was recently made famous as the title of a Simon Sinek book.
+This phrase was recently made famous as a Simon Sinek book title.

-But it isn’t a new concept, leaders eating last has been standard of successful armies for eons.
+But it isn’t a new concept; leaders eating last has been the standard of successful armies for eons.

 It is when the most senior leaders of a unit only eat last when all of the privates and corporal have eaten.